zachmargolis/interjectable/README.md

 > Great, why this library over any other?

-Injectable aims to provide clear defaults for easy debugging.
+Interjectable aims to provide clear defaults for easy debugging.

 The other libraries we found used inject/provide setups.
 That setup is nice because files don't reference each other.
 However, this can become a headache to debug to actually figure out what is being used where.
 In our use cases, we use dependency injection for simplified testing, not for hands-free configuration.